 Maizuru is a port city in Japan's Kyoto Prefecture (Honshu Island) located on a scenic bay (an inlet of Sea of Japan).
 Prefecture's capital is Kyoto.
 Maizuru is located on Kutsujima Island, with total area approx 342 km2 (132 ml2) and population around 85,000.

-City's development was greatly spurred after 1901, when a naval port was opened.
-During the Russo-Japanese War (1904-1905), here were homeported numerous Japanese warships due to port's proximity to Sea of Japan (between Japan, Korea, Sakhalin Island and mainland Russia).
+City's development was greatly spurred after 1901 when a naval port was opened.
+During the Russo-Japanese War (1904-1905), here were homeported numerous Japanese warships due to the port's proximity to Sea of Japan (between Japan, Korea, Sakhalin Island and mainland Russia).
 After WW2 (1939-1945), for over 13 years Maizuru was the key seaport for returning from continental Asia Japanese detainees and servicemen.
 Currently, here are the headquarters of JMSDF (Japan Maritime Self-Defense Force / aka Japanese Navy).
 National Institute of Technology (Maizuru College), Kyoto University (Maizuru Fisheries Research Station) and Japan Coast Guard School are also in the city.

-In June 1961, Maizuru and Nakhodka (Russia) became sister-cities - the first ever Russian-Japanese sister towns.
+In June 1961, Maizuru and Nakhodka (Russia) became sister-cities - the first-ever Russian-Japanese sister towns.
 Since 1982 the town is twinned with Dalian (China) and since 1998 - with Portsmouth (England).

 Maizuru Shipyard is part of Maizuru Naval Arsenal.
 The shipyard was the 4th (last) of Imperial Japan's all 4 principal naval shipyards serving the Japanese Navy.
-The Naval District was established in 1889 and was responsible for country's maritime defense.
+The Naval District was established in 1889 and was responsible for the country's maritime defense.
 In 1901 was opened a ship-repair drydock, following the establishment of Maizuru Navy Base.
 The naval port was officially opened in 1903.
 Two more drydocks were opened in 1904 (dock 2) and 1914 (dock 3 - Japan's largest at the time).

 In the period 1936-1945, the navy port was largely expanded, specializing in shipbuilding and production of military aircraft and weapons.
 Currently, Maizuru Shipyard is owned by Japan Marine United Corporation.
-Facility's former head office and some warehouses today function as museums.
+The facility's former head office and some warehouses today function as museums.
 Some of the drydocks and one of the pre-war cranes are still operational.

 Port Maizuru cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Maizuru, Japan.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Maizuru, Japan Kyoto.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

-|Quantum Of The Seas||07:00||21:00|
+|Spectrum Of The Seas||07:00||21:00|